Pickles888/Pickles888/README.md

 # what im working on (and want to do)
 - learning math ._.
-- Reading _Types and Programming Languages_ by Benjamin C. Pierce
+- Reading _Types and Programming Languages_ by Benjamin C. Pierce (Programming Langauge Theory)